Twoleaps/Machine-Learning-L1/README.md

 ### Implementation of mini project
 - [ ] Making the Predictive Model for Wine Taste Prediction
+    - [ ] Essentials of Prediction
+    - [ ] Understading Problem using Data
+    - [ ] What is Penalized Linear Models?
+    - [ ] Why use Penalized Linear Models?
     - [ ] Data Loading and Wrangling
     - [ ] Data Cleaning and Processing
     - [ ] Data Visualization